chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

 ## Notes ##

 * Attribute based routes will continue to work as used to
 * The generator tries to match each controller action method to a registered route.
-It case multiple routes meet the action's descriptor then the first route wins
+It case multiple routes meet the action's descriptor definition, then the first route wins
 * Controller action methods are not required to have an `HTTP` method attribute.
 In case an action doesn't have an HTTP method attribute applied, the generator will assume it's a GET request

 ## Roadmap ##